saildot4k/ps2modchiptutorials/docs/dms4/dms4-scripting.md

 Filenames specified in an installation script are not absolute, they are relative to a certain location.
 This location depends on where the application is being installed to (memory card or HDD) or from.
 You do not need to be concerned with where files end up on the memory card or HDD, but note that when specifying a source file in the install section, that file is relative to the directory where the installation script is stored.

 ToxicOS allows whitespace in installation scripts as well as comments.
 Any text after a # character is treated as a comment.

+# End Result

+ToxicOS folder will be created on MemCard 1 or if HDD was destination, a partition named ToxicOS ELF Storage will be created.